-Praise and Rewards
+Praise and Acknowledgement

 All members of staff look for good behaviour, praise pupils for behaving well and comment on good behaviour to others.
-For example, "Well done 'pupil's name' for putting away the equipment....." or 'Teacher's name, your class is lining up so sensibly....."
+For example, "Well done 'pupil's name' for putting away the equipment....." or 'Teacher's name, your class is lining up so sensibly......"

-We also use a wide range of rewards to promote good behaviour.
-This includes enrichment time, golden time, certificates, golden tickets, stickers, special privileges, being sent to the Head Teacher with a special note, letters and phone-calls home and weekly praise assemblies.
+We also use a wide range of strategies to promote good behaviour.
+This includes certificates, golden tickets, stickers, special privileges, being sent to the Head Teacher with a special note, letters and phone-calls home and weekly praise assemblies.